This is life inside Mosul's Old City

 It is a difficult promise to keep.
 The police units are losing men daily to ISIS's counter assault.
 And the frontline, just on the outer edge of the Old City, is so fluid, it's often hard to tell who has the upper hand.

-At best, Iraq's federal police are engaged in a brutal game of hide and seek with troops, advancing a number of meters at a time, only to risk being pushed back there or elsewhere by extremists.
+At best, Iraq's federal police are engaged in a brutal game of hide and seek, advancing a number of meters at a time, only to risk being pushed back there or elsewhere by extremists.

 Each day that troops fail to gain ground, ISIS's mass hostage standoff of civilians trapped inside continues, unabated.
 Families are herded into kill zones, unwilling cannon fodder as the group desperately tries to cling to control.